- Professor Jonathan Spencer FRSE

 - Social AnthropologySchool of Social and Political ScienceUniversity of Edinburgh

 - 5.02 Chrystal Macmillan Building 15a George Square Edinburgh UK EH8 9LD

 - Religion and Politics, Sri Lanka, South and Southeast Asia, Buddhism, War and peace

-I am on leave in semester 2, 2013-14, and will not keep regular Guidance and Feedback Hours, but will be happy to see students by appointment whenever possible: to make an appointment to see me, email email@example.com.
+I am on leave in semester 2, 2013-14, and will not keep regular office hours, but will be happy to see students by appointment whenever possible: to make an appointment to see me, email email@example.com.

 Jonathan Spencer has carried out fieldwork in Sri Lanka since the early 1980s, concentrating at first on rural change and local politics, but writing more recently on ethnic conflict, political violence and political non-violence.
 His current research looks at the fraught boundary between the religious and the political in Sri Lanka and elsewhere.
-He has recently published a book on the anthropology of 'the political' in South Asia, Anthropology, Politics, and the State (2007) and is preparing a new book, with colleagues from SOAS, Zurich and Peradeniya, on the work of religious organizations in war and peace in Sri Lanka.
+His book on the anthropology of 'the political' in South Asia, Anthropology, Politics, and the State appeared in 2007.
+A new book, written with colleagues from SOAS, Zurich and Peradeniya, on the work of religious organizations in war and peace in Sri Lanka, wil be published in late 2014.
 He is a series editor for Cambridge New Directions in Anthropology, and has been a member of the ESRC Training and Development Board.

 2013 (with Sidharthan Maunaguru) 'Tigers, Temples and the Remaking of Tamil Society.'
 Religion and Society.
 3. 169-76.